Connect ESCs and Motors¶

 When using a PDB, connect the power (+), ground (-), and signal (s) wires for each ESC to the PDB according to motor number.
 Find your frame type below to determine the assigned order of the motors.
-Then connect the signal wires from the PDB to the main output signal pins on the flight controller (ensuring that the motor order numbers match the main output pin numbers on the controller).
-If you are using a power module, it is optional to connect the power and ground wires from the PDB to the flight controller board.
+Then connect the signal wires from the PDB to the main output signal pins on the autopilot (ensuring that the motor order numbers match the main output pin numbers on the controller).
+If you are using a power module, it is optional to connect the power and ground wires from the PDB to the autopilot board.
 If you would like to use these cables in addition to or instead of the power module or as a common point for low current servos, connect the ground (-) wire to a main output ground (-) pin and the power (+) wire to a main output power (+) pin.

 KDE (and other) Opto Isolated ESCs¶

 The KDEXF-UAS and KDEF-UASHV Series are opto-isolated and do not provide BEC power output for the peripheral equipment.
 They require +5V to power the opto-isolator and while the Pixhawk can be powered from the servo rail, it does not provide +5V to the servo rail.
 The ESCs must be powered by a BEC or with a jumper from an unused connector on the board.
 It is strongly recommended that you use a BEC to power the rail rather than a jumper.